 While taking Stribild, it is important to keep all of your appointments with your health care provider.

-Stribild is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the following uses:
+Stribild is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) to treat HIV infection in adults:

 Stribild contains the following four different medicines combined in one pill: